xianweiliu/weather-react-project-practice/README.md

 ### `Weather API`

-The weather API that is being used call [Open Weather Map] (https://openweathermap.org/api).
+The weather API that is being used call [Open Weather Map](https://openweathermap.org/api).

 ### `Bootstrap`